singingwolfboy/netlify-home/_posts/2015-11-27-a-step-by-step-guide-pelican-netlify-cms.md

 ./develop_server.sh start
 ```

-This makes sense, since the second time around, the pelican environment has already been created and just need to be activated after you've located the correct directory and of course the final step is to run the devserver for Pelican.
+This makes sense, since the second time around, the pelican environment has already been created and just needs to be activated after you've located the correct directory and of course the final step is to run the devserver for Pelican.

 #### 5. Test Pelican and Netlify CMS.
 Provided all the requirements installed as they should and that the server is running, we can now enjoy the fruits of our hard labour.